What to put in the i401k?

 The Three-Fund portfolio is a well-known investment strategy that has been around for decades.

-It works, it’s simple, but you probably haven’t heard of it because none of the smart-asses on Wall Street want you to know how easy it is to invest and make money—links at the bottom of the page to read more about it.
+It works; it’s simple, but you probably haven’t heard of it because none of the smart-asses on Wall Street want you to know how easy it is to invest long-term and make money.

-These simple, safe, low-cost investments drive wealth and retirement savings.
+They are imple, safe, low-cost investments that drive our wealth and retirement savings.
 By safe, I mean they can’t go broke, unlike buying an individual company’s shares.

 You can read about the stock market here in The Knowledge.
 It’s less scary and more simple than you think.
 The market goes up 2/3 of the time and down 1/3 of the time.
 Ignore the noise.